 Designing a logo that perfectly suits the brand personality requires you to research about the client and the brand and what it aspires to achieve.
-The style, technique, layout and subject elements are all essential to consider when creating a design.
+The style, technique, layout, and subject elements are all essential to consider when creating a design.
 However, logos can be dwindled down to one of these categories and it depends on the company and what they are trying to convey with their design.
-For instance, a logo can be lettermarks, pictures and symbols and combination styles.
-There are variety of styles you can choose from these categories to create a design that best suited the business.
+For instance, a logo can be letter marks, pictures and symbols, and combination styles.
+There are a variety of styles you can choose from these categories to create a design that best suited the business.

 Focus on typography

-Firstly, don’t go for fonts that are most used commonly for instance, Comic Sans.
+Firstly, don’t go for fonts that are most used commonly, for instance, Comic Sans.
 Secondly, choose a font that is clearly readable when scaled down specifically for script fonts.
-Lastly, go for custom font for your design as it will make your design unique from the competition and leave a lasting impression.
-For instance, Twitter and Coca Cola are great examples of logos with custom font.
+Lastly, go for a custom font for your design.
+It will make your design unique from the competition and leave a lasting impression.
+For instance, Twitter and Coca Cola are great examples of logos with a custom font.

 Outperform the competitors